Reviews & Test Drives

 (5.0 / 5)

-Engine Feeling:
+Engine Feel:

 (4.0 / 5)

-Engine sound:
+Engine Sound:

 (3.9 / 5)